artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > by fleas or gnats or by the sharp gadfly.
 > ~ (XVII.46--51)

 In the first ditch of the eighth circle, there are two circles of sinners---the panders and seducers---walking counterclockwise past each other.
-Dante compares this to the faithful visiting Old St. Peter's Bassilica.
-It is evocoative to compare the crowded orderly shrine of Christianity with the crowded circle of hell:
+Dante compares this to the faithful visiting Old St. Peter's Basilica.
+It is evocative to compare the crowded orderly shrine of Christianity with the crowded circle of hell:

 >   Along its bottom, naked sinners moved,
 > to our side of the middle, facing us;